GwenNelson/FacetOS/INTENDED_ARCHITECTURE.md

 For every configured userland domain, `dominit0` constructs an `IDomainEnvironment`.

-The `IDomainEnvironment` contains the initial Facet interfaces exported into that domain.
+The `IDomainEnvironment` contains the initial Facet interfaces made available to that domain.
+Entries may refer to directly delegated objects or to configured imports backed by subscriptions to the global object registry.

 `dominit0` then creates the domain's `dominit` process and provides that environment to it.